Sam Berk - Virginia Tech, B.S. Biochemistry

 Outside of the lab, I'm a football (soccer) fanatic and if I'm not in the lab on weekends, I'm usually playing/watching/attending football matches.
 That, or camping in the gorge.

-Sigrid Noreng - University of Oslo, B.S.
-Physics
+Triona Matheson - University of Portland, B.S.
+Chemistry

 Rich Posert - Reed College, B.A.
 Biochemistry